 I first tried climbing while in Thailand in 2007 and have been climbing off and on ever since.
 The perks of joining the gym in May 2016 is that I get to climb more regularly and try out bouldering.
 I've realized that climbing is a lot of fun while learning about what your mind and body can (or can't do).
 Working here is great - people are friendly, inviting and like to share a good laugh.

 Nicole is an instructor at the gym.
-She first fell in love with climbing at the Edge, however her love of the sport blossomed when she discovered that she could not only be climbing, but also frolicking outdoors in the sunshine.
+She first fell in love with climbing at North Vancouver, however her love of the sport blossomed when she discovered that she could not only be climbing, but also frolicking outdoors in the sunshine.
 When Nicole is not attempting to scale local crags, you can find her collecting bad puns and even worse dance moves at the gym.
 So come stop by for a cheesy joke off.
 It's gouda be great.

 Ever wanted to visit the UK but didn't have enough money?
 Well come get your little bit of London here at the Edge.
 Charlie our local Brit will fill you with joy with her delightful accent and love of good tea.
-Since moving to Canada in 2011 and becoming a part of the famous McColl family she has developed a love of climbing and she can often be found at the Edge (and sometimes outside) working on her climbing technique.
+Since moving to Canada in 2011 and becoming a part of the famous McColl family she has developed a love of climbing and she can often be found at North Vancouver (and sometimes outside) working on her climbing technique.